-They participate in art and music every other day for forty minutes, sometimes with students in 7th and 8th grade, computer technology once every four-day cycle day, and Latin once every other day.
+They participate in art and music every other day for forty minutes, sometimes with students in 7th and 8th grade, computer technology once every four-day cycle day, and a foreign language once every other day.
 These courses are thematically coordinated with their Humanities and STEM courses.
-They also have forty minute sessions of Enhanced Math and Enhanced ELA every other day in order to provide them with an even stronger foundation in basic skills in these fundamental subjects.
+They also have forty minute sessions of Enhanced Math and Enhanced ELA in order to provide them with an even stronger foundation in basic skills in these fundamental subjects.

 Each student is issued a Chromebook to facilitate their research, collaborate with their teacher and classmates, and produce artifacts that demonstrate their mastery of the material.

-Some students may also need structured academic support to bring their scores on NYS tests up to passing.
-These students will get support in our Academic Intervention Program (AIP), twice a week, in lieu of a study hall.
+Some students may also need structured academic support to bring their skills in ELA and Math up to grade-level standards.
+These students will get support in our Academic Intervention Program (AIP), three times a week.

 Sixth Graders are integrated into the whole school, but located in their own wing and allowed to form bonds of friendship with their classmates that will carry them through their three years here and beyond.